Sensor free, self regulating thermal switching via anomalous Ettingshausen effect and spin reorientation in DyCo5

 \textbf{Berry curvature origin of the contrast.} To identify the microscopic origin of the orientation contrast, Fig.~\ref{fig:bands_BC} presents the band dispersion and the Berry curvature along the high symmetry path $\Gamma \to M \to K \to \Gamma \to A$ for $\bm{M}\parallel c$ and $\bm{M}\perp c$.
+While Fig.~\ref{fig:bands_BC} shows a one-dimensional high-symmetry cut for visualization, all reported $\sigma_{xy}$ and $\alpha_{xy}$ values are obtained from full three-dimensional BZ integrals on the dense $k$ mesh.
 The Berry curvature shown in the lower panels is the sum over the occupied states, $\Omega_{z}(\bm{k})=\sum_{n} f(\varepsilon_{n\bm{k}})\,\Omega_{n,z}(\bm{k})$, which corresponds to the integrand of the intrinsic anomalous Hall conductivity up to a constant prefactor.
 In both magnetization configurations, $\Omega_{z}(\bm{k})$ is nearly zero over most of the path but exhibits two strongly peaked hot spots on the $\Gamma \to A$ segment with opposite signs.
 These peaks originate from spin orbit coupling gaps at band (avoided) crossings among Co $3d$ derived states, for example involving $d_{z^2}$ with $d_{xz}$ and $d_{x^2-y^2}/d_{xy}$ characters, which generate large $\Omega_{n,z}$.
 Upon reorienting $\bm{M}$, the hot spot intensity is redistributed and their positions shift slightly along $\Gamma \to A$, leading to a modest change in the separation between the two peaks.
 This redistribution reshapes $\sigma_{xy}(\varepsilon)$ near $E_F$ and hence modifies the energy slope that controls $\alpha_{xy}$, providing a consistent explanation of the trends in Fig.~\ref{fig:DyCo5_calc}(a,b).
 A detailed microscopic analysis of the origin of the positional shift is beyond the scope of the present work and is left for future study.

 \textbf{Robustness and consistency checks.} All qualitative conclusions persist upon (i) modest variations of the onsite interaction on Co-$3d$ (used only as a robustness check), (ii) enlarging the Wannierization window, and (iii) further refining the $k$ mesh beyond $68\times 68\times 73$.
 Low $T$ behavior follows the Mott relation, and finite $T$ deviations track nonlinearity in $\sigma_{xy}(\varepsilon)$ within the thermal window.
 Device metrics $S_{\mathrm{ANE}}$ and $\Pi_{\mathrm{AEE}}$ are evaluated using longitudinal coefficients from the same band model and a single relaxation time $\tau$ appropriate to a given crystal quality; comparisons are made at a common temperature (300~K).